starknet-edu/starknet-cc-ctf-challenges/README.md

 1. Run the `run.sh` script as before
 2. `nc` to the port and select create new instance (as before)
 3. Update the `node_url`, `private_key`, `contract`, `player_address` variables after runing `nc` and creating a new instance
-4. Write the soluion to the challenge
+4. Write the solution to the challenge
 5. Run the script bring the state to the desired condtions
 6. Run `nc` again and ask for the flag